Save to My DOJO

 The best combination of power and simplicity for controlling Hyper-V is its PowerShell module.
 The module’s installable component is distinct from the Hyper-V role, and the two are not automatically installed together.
 Even if you have installed the free Hyper-V Server product that ships with the Hyper-V role already enabled, you’ll still need to install the PowerShell module separately.
 This short guide will explain how to install that module and understand its basic structure.
-If you need to use directly control Windows Server 2012/R2 or Hyper-V Server 2012/R2 using the PowerShell module as it ships in Windows 10/Windows Server 2016, instructions are at the very end of this post.
+If you need to use directly control Windows Server 2012/R2 or Hyper-V Server 2012/R2 using the PowerShell module as it ships in Windows 10/Windows Server 2016 or 2019, instructions are at the very end of this post.

 How to Install the Hyper-V PowerShell Module with PowerShell

 The quickest way to install the module is through PowerShell.
 There are several ways to do that, depending on your operating system and your goal.

 Using PowerShell to Install the Hyper-V PowerShell Module in Windows 10